Remote Work Frequently Asked Questions

 Note that the employee must have a current performance plan in place and must be performing at least at the fully successful level to be eligible for remote work.
 Performance plans must be established within thirty (30) calendar days of an employee’s entrance on duty or assignment to a new position.
 For new employees, supervisors may determine whether the employee is performing successfully, based on PMAP standards and any initial work product, instead of waiting until the official rating period.

-Furthermore, eligibility is not tied to the individual’s series or time in grade.
 Eligibility for remote work is connected to the nature of the work and level of onsite presence required.
 Employees hired in positions that were advertised as remote have no additional eligibility requirements.

 If the employee has been officially disciplined, how does this impact remote work eligibility?